Suppressed Density of States in Self-Generated Coulomb Glasses

 In this Letter we propose, based on the assumption of glassiness due to locally frustrated order, that such self-generated glasses display a characteristic soft gap in the single-particle density of states.
 This implies that self-generated glasses are \emph{not} marginally stable,\cite{Muller:2015kl} which would require saturation of the Efros-Shklovskii bound\cite{1975JPhC....8L..49E,1976JPhC....9.2021E}.
 We observe that the presence of local charge order stabilizes the glass and suppresses the density of states to $g(\epsilon) \sim e^{-V/\xi |\epsilon|}$ where $V$ is the interaction strength, and $\xi$ is the finite correlation length of the local order.
 As can be seen in Fig. \ref{FigFit}, this form is consistent with numerical simulations.

 To derive this, we provide analytical arguments based on the Efros-Shklovskii stability criterion, which are then further constrained by the local charge order.
 We numerically verify our claim using a model of long-range interacting spinless electrons on a half-filled triangular lattice.
 This model was introduced earlier to describe the glassy behavior of electrons in the $\theta$-organic compounds.\cite{Mahmoudian:2014vh,Rademaker:2016fj} We find a remarkable agreement between our analytical form of the density of states and the numerical results.
-Finally, we address the limitations and implications of our model.
+Finally, we address the limitations and implications of our model, and the relation to models with quenched disorder.